dannyvankooten/www.dannyvankooten.com/src/content/blog/2025-09-02-benchmarking-scandir-glob-directoryiterator-readdir-php.md

 ---
 title:  "Benchmarking listing files in a local directory in PHP"
 datePublished: "2025-09-02"
+description: "Benchmarking scandir, readdir, glob and DirectoryIterator for listing files in a directory in PHP."
 ---

 Yesterday, I ran the benchmark no one was waiting for: all the different ways to list files in a local directory in PHP.